Your credit report is an important part of your financial well-being, so take the time to learn what it is and how to check it.

-You know your credit report is important, but what is it, and how do you check it?
+You know it’s important, but what is it, and where and how does the “checking” happen?

 What’s in a credit report?